Holidays In Halong

 I’d heard from a good friend how his three-day trip aboard a Chinese junk turned sour.
 First of all, he’d chosen a ‘castaway’ tour thinking it sounded exotic but unfortunately ended up sharing a boat with a dozen backpackers whose sole purpose was to party and secondly the boat did not live up to the expectations set by the tour company in Hanoi.
 Therefore, I took to the Internet and selected a tour company and boat that I could view online.

-We were to meet our guides at Hanoi International Airport for the six-hour drive to the ferry pier where we would board the Galaxy Premium Cruise, a traditional wooden junk-style sloop with 14 luxury cabins, restaurant and bar, and upper viewing deck.
-The 3-day-2-night tour also included activities such as swimming, kayaking, cave tours, fishing (squidding, actually), and a cooking class.
+We were to meet our guides at Hanoi International Airport for the six-hour drive to the ferry pier where we would board the Galaxy Premium Cruise, a traditional wooden junk-style sloop with 14 luxury cabins, restaurant and bar and upper viewing deck.
+The three-day-two-night tour also included activities such as swimming, kayaking, cave tours, fishing (squidding, actually) and a cooking class.

 After a long slog to Tuan Chau ferry pier – more than six hours in minivan with a stop for lunch and a visit to a local art gallery run by blind people, we finally arrived at a crowded pier.
 This was our first glimpse of the legendary Halong Bay and to be honest it was a scene of total chaos.
 Keeping my fingers crossed and my temper cooled, I hoped the situation would quickly improve.
 Once we’d boarded our tender ferry and left the shore, the noise of the gathered crowd quickly began to fade.